Compare two cars

 Verdict

 Citroen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the British car offers much better overall protection, which launches it ahead of the other contender.
-It all continues in the same direction, with Jaguar being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Jaguar outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-It's really tough to make a final decision here, but if I'd need to, I'd say Citroen.
+It's really tough to make a final decision here, but if I'd need to, I'd say Jaguar.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.